 (a) Certification by manufacturers.
-Any service water-heating system or equipment, meeting the requirements of Section 100.0 (e)2A, may be installed so long as the manufacturer has certified that the system or equipment complies with all of the requirements of this subsection for that system or equipment.
+Any service water-heating system or equipment, meeting the requirements of Section 100.0 (e)2A, may be installed only if the manufacturer has certified that the system or equipment complies with all of the requirements of this subsection for that system or equipment.